Robust walking based on MPC with viability guarantees: Invariance of the slow MPC

 \subsection{Approach II: Projection of measured state inside viability kernel}

-In the second approach, we propose a new way to adapt the measured state to guarantee feasibility.
+In the second approach, we propose a new way to adapt the measured state to guarantee viability while remaining always feasible.
 We construct the following QP to project the measured (estimated) CoM states $X_{0}^{mea}$, $\dot X_{0}^{mea}$ inside the viability kernel before passing it to \eqref{eq:TO}

 where $w$ is a constant weight.
-In this way we can guarantee existence of at least one solution for \eqref{eq:TO}, starting from initial state $X_{0}$, $\dot X_{0}$ computed by \eqref{eq:state_projection}.
+In this way we can guarantee existence of at least one solution for \eqref{eq:TO} that does not lead to a divergence of the CoM motion, starting from initial state $X_{0}$, $\dot X_{0}$ computed by \eqref{eq:state_projection}.
 This QP will simply output the measured state as long as it is viable, otherwise it will project the measured state inside the viability kernel.
 This is a desired behaviour compared to the previous approach in Section \ref{subsec:approach1} where the initial condition can be arbitrarily selected by the OCP to minimize the cost function.
 In Section \ref{sec:res}, we will compare the performance of each approach in both LIPM simulation and full-humanoid simulation.